iO-Academy/23-jan-pizza-be/README.md

 **Get all toppings**

-Returns json data detailing all of the todos in the `todos` collection.
+Returns json data detailing all of the toppings in the `toppings` collection.

 * **URL**

   /toppings